BIDIPTA05/PDF_APP/README.md

-<h1 align="center">PDF AMNAGING Web App</h1>
+<h1 align="center">PDF MANNAGING Web App</h1>

 <p align="center">
-  Welcome to the Awesome PDF Web App repository!
+  Welcome to the Awesome PDF Web App Repository!
 This project is a web application built using React, React Tailwind CSS, DaisyUI themes, Node.js with Express, and MongoDB.
 It provides users with a platform to manage and share PDF files, along with features like commenting and user authentication.
 </p>

 <h2>🚀 Technologies Used</h2>